darshgun/atlaskit/CONTRIBUTING.md

 ## Linking packages

-Linking packages in Atlaskit is more complicated than running the built-in `yarn link` command because of the fact that the majority of packages in the repo need to be built for it to work and building all those packages takes a significant amount of time.
+Linking packages in Atlaskit is more difficult than the standard workflow of running `yarn link`.
+This is because of the majority of packages in the repo need to be built because `yarn link` uses symlinks and building all packages in the repo takes a significant amount of time.

 To handle this problem, we provide two main ways of linking packages:

-### Linking a package that is a direct dependency of another repo
+### Linking a single package that is a direct dependency of another repo

 #### Bolt link-ak <repo> <pkg> + Bolt watch <pkg>